Compare

 Credit where it's due

 Warp is a serious product.
 Its funding is real, its engineering is real, and its built-in AI is one of the most polished in any terminal — if you want an opinionated, AI-forward experience in a single app, it's worth trying.
-Where we differ is posture: TermFlow is open source, exposes a full developer API, runs window-hidden and API-driven, coordinates agents across machines, and never paywalls the act of running your agents.
+Where we differ is posture and direction: Warp embeds its own agent and points its MCP outward at tools; TermFlow publishes itself as the thing agents drive — an open HTTP API and a built-in MCP server any agent can call — runs window-hidden and API-driven, coordinates agents across machines, and never paywalls the act of running your agents.
 When Warp moved its built-in agent behind a paywall, a lot of developers felt the ground shift.
 We don't sell AI usage at all — so we can't.

 Common questions.